 Before and after a long stop of the crane, lubrication is necessary (especially after a winter shutdown).

 Follow the lubrication schedule exactly.
-If you do not do so, you can cause serious damage to the crane and to add-on equipment.
+If you do not do so, you can cause serious damage to the crane, interchangeable equipment and/or optional crane component, if mounted.

 Procedure: